Save The Date For Our 7th Annual Fundraiser Benefit

-The Quintin Foundation will be holding its 6th Annual Fundraiser Event.
-Live Music, Silent Auction & Light Dinner .
+Friday, April 24 2015 at The Flanders Hotel The Quintin Foundation will be holding its 7th Annual Fundraiser Event.
+Please join us for dinner, dancing, and a silent auction.
+This will not only be a charity event but a celebration of good health and good friends.
 All proceeds benefit the cancer programs, treatments, and research at Thomas Jefferson University Hospital.
-To purchase pre-admission and have your name placed on a guest list, please pay online or send your checks to: The Quintin Foundation PO Box 92 Ocean City, NJ 08226
+To make a donation or to purchase pre-admission and have your name placed on a guest list, please pay online or send your checks to: The Quintin Foundation 5 Spruce Road Ocean City, NJ 08226.

 Quintin Family Fundraiser Friday at the Flanders

 They share a deep faith and a positive attitude, a love of laughter, salt air and sunshine.
 Mother and daughter also share something else, something that’s never spoken, but only spelled around the youngest in the family: cancer.
 Jessica Quintin, 34, was diagnosed with a cancerous tumor of the main salivary gland in October 2006.
 Her mother, Cheryl Huber, was diagnosed with ovarian cancer a year ago.
 After successful surgery and 30 bouts of radiation, Jessica has won her battle and remains cancer-free.
 Cheryl’s successful surgery and multiple rounds of chemotherapy mean she is also cancer-free, and her prognosis is good.
 For both, the fifth annual Martini Tasting fundraiser for the Quintin Foundation, to be held Friday at the Flanders Hotel, has a new meaning.